joaofrjesusbe/DummyApps/README.md

-# DummyJSON iOS — AppList + AppForm
+# DummyApps iOS — AppList + AppForm

 **A small marathon of 2 days developing the requirements.**